Excursion-App/excursion/Nyapal.md

 **Write a paragraph summary of the current status of your project, what you hope to achieve during the intensive, how and why**
 Excurison is an app that helps people plan group vacations.
 We currently have a basic react app, the front end is mostly build out and people are able to plan a basic trip.

-## Objective 1: ... say your objective to accomplish here …
+## Objective 1:
 Add a database

 **Why do you want to meet this objective?
 How will it improve your project?**
 We want users to be able to store information such as past trips & future trips

 **How will you demonstrate completion of your objective?**
-There will be a database
+There will be a database and data will be persistent instead of just disappearing after the app is refreshed.

-## Objective 1: ... say your objective to accomplish here …
+## Objective 2:
 Incorporate an api that has real time locations

 **Why do you want to meet this objective?
 How will it improve your project?**
 It would be great for someone to begin searching & be able to have cities load it real time

 **How will you demonstrate completion of your objective?**
 User's will be able to start typing a city & different locations will pop up

-## Objective 3: ... say your objective to accomplish here …
+## Objective 3:
-Incorporate an api that has real time locations
+Complete the dashboard page
 **Why do you want to meet this objective?
 How will it improve your project?**
-It would be great for someone to begin searching & be able to have cities load it real time
+The dashboard page contains all of the future trips that a user has planned.
+This is an essential function for the app to be complete

 **How will you demonstrate completion of your objective?**
-User's will be able to start typing a city & different locations will pop up
+User's planned trips will be saved on the dashboard vs the placeholder text that is currently there

 ## Stretch goals (optional):
 Awesome UI